juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 Average of Allowance Ratio: This feature represents the average ratio of the amount approved by Medicare to the amount charged by the provider.

-Average of Final_amount_received: This captures the average amount received by the provider from Medicare.
-It can highlight anomalies such as unusually high or low reimbursement rates.
+Average of Final_amount_received: This captures the average amount received by the provider from the patient.

 Average of Excess_amount_claimed: This measures the average excess amount claimed by the provider, which can help in detecting abnormalities.